January 2023: PhD and postdoc positions on projects funded by the ERC and Wallenberg Foundation.

 A postdoc position has become available.
 The formal applications process will start shortly.
 If you want to know more, get in touch or just send a CV and cover letter explaining your motivation to firstname.lastname@example.org

-Consider that a genetic screen that opens up a new area of biology is a great way of setting yourself up for starting your own lab!
+Consider how a genetic screen that opens up a new area of biology can become a springboard for starting your own lab!

 These are examples of the type of work we like to do.
 Don’t hesitate to get in touch with email@example.com to discuss.
 The lab would like to attract a broad set of interests and skills to at these questions and we like to collaborate across disciplines.
 There are opportunities to use traditional genetic and biochemical techniques, to apply machine learning approaches to reveal insights from large datasets, or to use our cutting edge facilities in cryoEM, single cell genomics and metabolimics to get at parasite vector interactions.